Calapan

+Calapan is the regional and administrative center of the MIMAROPA region as well as its second largest city in the region, after Puerto Princesa in Palawan.
+It is the only city on the island of Mindoro and one of only two cities in MIMAROPA.

-Calapan is the only city in Mindoro island and it is one of two cities in the Mimaropa region, the other being Puerto Princesa in Palawan.
-Calapan serves as the region's administrative center.
-It is also the center of commerce, industry, transport, communication, religious activities and education in the entire province of Oriental Mindoro.
+The city also serves as the primary center of commerce, industry, transportation, communication, religious activities, and education in the province of Oriental Mindoro.